 Cooking Class: How to Cook Crab

-The Chardonnay and Crab Feast is a longstanding wintertime Kendall-Jackson tradition, and we feature local Dungeness crab on our menus throughout crab season.
-So we cook tons of crabs (literally), and that means we have plenty of shells on hand for making stock, which is the secret to rich seafood soups like this one.
+The Chardonnay and Crab Feast is a longstanding wintertime tradition here at Kendall-Jackson.
+We're lucky to be able to feature local Dungeness crab on our tasting room menus throughout crab season.
+So we cook tons of crabs (literally!), and that means we have plenty of shells on hand for making stock, which is the secret to rich seafood soups like this one.
 You’ll be amazed at how much flavor you can get from just a few crab shells.
-Cauliflower gives this soup the sweet, creamy smoothness of a lobster bisque.
+Cauliflower is also the secret ingredient that gives this soup the sweet, creamy smoothness of a lobster bisque.

 Follow along as Chefs Justin & Tracey teach you everything you need to know to perfect the art of everything crab.

 2 live Dungeness crabs, each 1 1⁄2 to 2 lb